lammps/lammps/doc/src/pair_atm.rst

 * :math:`\nu` = prefactor (energy/distance\^9 units)

 :math:`K` can be specified in one of two ways.
-An explicit numeric value can be used, as in the 2nd example above.  :math:`J \leq K` is required.
+An explicit numeric value can be used, as in the second example above.  :math:`J \leq K` is required.
 LAMMPS sets the coefficients for the other 5 symmetric interactions to the same values.
 E.g. if :math:`I = 1`, :math:`J = 2`, :math:`K = 3`, then these 6 values are set to the specified :math:`\nu`: :math:`\nu_{123}`,